kushaldas/summertraining/docs/communication.rst

 Always type full English words, no sms speak in any FOSS communications.
 That means no more 'u' or 'r', instead type 'you' or 'are'.

-Though are few sort forms which are acceptable in IRC.
+Though are few short forms which are acceptable in IRC.

 +-------------+-----------------------+
 | Short Form  |    Full Form          |